Tatra 12: Versions

 The chassis itself weighs around 500 kg.
 There were many different bodies built on it.
 The chassis itself was also sold to other manufacturers to build their own car bodies on it.

 Weymann motor body

 Most car bodies of the era were built by nailing metal plates on the wooden skeleton of the car.
 The wood was usually very rigid, often the ash-tree was used.
 This made the body very firm, but rather heavy.

 Weymann's system was different.
 The wooden pieces were not mortised together, but only loosely put next to each other.
 The wooden pieces were merely touching each other and its ends were coated in a buffer material (often leather).
-The wooden pieces were joined together via steel strips.
+The wooden pieces were joined via steel strips.
 This type of bodywork wasn't totally firm, but it allowed natural shifts which occur as the wood gets dry or wet.
 Such shifts made it impossible for use of metal sheets, therefore the exterior was covered in artificial leather.